0024

 If measurement has become noisy, do not swing to the other extreme and delete every tracker tonight.
 Start smaller.

-For one week, try a simple reset built around three choices.
+For one week, make three choices.

 Choose one thing to stop scoring for the week.
 Hide a number that has become louder than its usefulness.
 Check it less often.
 See whether the dashboard has been creating fog in the name of clarity.